 Lifetime costs associated with Traumatic Brain Injuries

-The expenses related to a TBI don’t usually end after the patient is seen by a healthcare professional and diagnosed with a head injury.
+TBI-related expenses don’t stop after the patient sees a healthcare professional.
 Instead, long-term rehabilitation is often necessary for those who have suffered a severe TBI to maximize function and independence.
-For example, acute rehabilitation for survivors of a severe TBI has been shown to average a cost of about $1,000 a day—with an average stay of 55 days.
+For example, acute rehabilitation for survivors of severe TBI costs an average of about $1,000 a day.
+This is with an average stay of 55 days.
+A traumatic brain injury lawsuit can help you offset the costs of your medical bills due to another’s negligence.

 According to The CDC, acute care and rehabilitation of brain injury patients in the United States cost about nine to ten billion dollars annually.
 Keep in mind this is not including the cost to families such as lost earning, lost work time, productivity and costs linked to providing social services.